ashellz/habitt/README.md

 - possible fix: time is 7 on phone and not 19

-4. Editing normal habits bring duration to 1 as default, fix so nothing apepars
 5. Check if amount name is empty or just spaces
 6. Remove all spaces placed in front of the input